Shangri-La Records, 1916 Madison Ave., Memphis Tennessee 38104

-Here’s a story from the Memphis Daily News 30 Years of Shangri La from March 30, 2018, interviewing one of the store’s owners about the store and its history.
+Here’s a story from the Memphis Daily News 30 Years of Shangri La from March 30, 2018, interviewing one of Shangri-La Record’s owners about the store and its history.

-And here’s another, from the Memphis Flyer, Shangri La Turns 25 from November 2013, with a picture of one of the store’s owners, Jared McStay, wearing one of their cool t-shirts.
+And here’s another, from the Memphis Flyer, Shangri La Turns 25 from November 2013.
+Another version of this article had a picture of one of Shangri-La Record’s owners, Jared McStay, wearing one of their cool t-shirts.
 By the way, if you are going to Memphis and looking for what’s playing in the clubs, the Memphis Flyer is the publication for you – it comes out on Wednesday, and lists who’s playing in town.

 And here’s YouTube video from Eso Getting To Know Shangri-La that will give you a good idea of what the store is all about.